nunchaku-tech/ComfyUI-nunchaku/docs/source/developer/build_docs.rst

 Step 1: Set Up the Environment
 ------------------------------

+Install the required dependencies for building the documentation.

+**Option A: Fresh Installation**

-If you haven't installed Nunchaku yet, run the following command to install ``ComfyUI-nunchaku`` with pre-compiled nunchaku wheels:
+Install ``ComfyUI-nunchaku`` in editable mode with pre-compiled nunchaku wheels:

 .. code-block:: shell